athomasoriginal/templates/resources/athomasoriginal/static_site/root/README.md

   [:h1 "Welcome!"])
 ```

-With the above, `some-hiccup` will render your code and then `front-matter`
+With the above, `page` will render your code and then `front-matter`
 will be read in as front-matter and we don't need to change additional eleventy
 configs.

 ### EDN Data

-`edn` is a better file format compared to JSON from a developer experience
-perspective.
-For example, you can add comments and it's relatively terse.
+`edn` can be used as an alternative to JSON for your eleventy `data` files

 - Add an edn file to the data dir
   ```command